For anglers, Lewis County is a study in both contrasting and plentiful fishing opportunities.

 You can carry a small boat to the water at the park or from the parking area at the end of Lewis Avenue to fish the entire lake.

-This small stream is currently the only creek in Lewis County getting regularly plantings of hatchery rainbow trout.
+This small stream is currently the only creek in Lewis County that is stocked with rainbow trout.
+(And quite a lot of them.)

 Rainey Creek enters massive Riffe Lake on the upper Cowlitz River system.